bbatsov/metaredux/_posts/2021-07-31-hasta-la-vista-gmail.md

 ## Moving to Fastmail

 I've never heard of Fastmail, until I started to explore more actively Gmail alternatives in the past 3 months.
-At first I had quickly discarded it, because of its ancient looking UI, but once I got past this superficial stuff I realized it's a fantastic service:
+At first I had quickly discarded it, because of its ancient looking UI[^2], but once I got past this superficial stuff I realized it's a fantastic service:

 - It packs all the features I needed (e.g. custom domains, aliases, calendar, IMAP/JMAP)
 - It has great customer support